-Combining two popular stroke courses into a 12-hour series, therapists will look at assessment, treatment, and overcoming challenges in stroke rehab and recovery.
-Each course is geared to further equipping therapists with immediate take-homes to impact patients the very next day.
+Combining three popular stroke courses into an 18-hour series, therapists will look at assessment, treatment, and overcoming challenges in stroke rehab and recovery.
+Each course is geared to further equip therapists with immediate take-home strategies to impact patients the very next day.

 By the year 2050, one in every 5 people living in the United States will be in the age category of 65 or older thus resulting in a surge of musculoskeletal and neurological disorders.
 These trends will necessitate effective, non-invasive treatment strategies.
 Stroke related physical disabilities include but are not limited to edema, hypertonicity, hypotonicity, lack of coordination, contractures, and skin breakdown.